marci-pires/WikiHadatac/HADatAc-Training.md

 ## Module 3 - Getting All Your Studies In

+### Short Description

-### Short Description: Ingesting the Data/Metadata from your second own study
+* Ingesting the Data/Metadata from your second own study

 ### Target Audience: